 Q: Are preprints considered published?

-If you’re interested in submitting your preprint to one of SAGE’s journals and want to know which journals allow submissions from preprints, you can check out this list.
+If you’re interested in submitting your preprint to one of Sage’s journals and want to know which journals allow submissions from preprints, you can check this directory for HSS titles and this one for STM titles.
 Please note that while most journals allow this, some journals do not allow submissions from papers that are already available on a preprint server.
 It is important to check the submission guidelines of the journal you plan to submit to so you can ensure the journal doesn't have a policy against this.

 Q: Where can I post a preprint?